quicksearch

 Anthony Gismondi

 Anthony Gismondi is a Canadian wine journalist and one of North America's most influential voices in wine.
-For over 30 years, he has been the wine columnist for The Vancouver Sun.
+For over 37 years, he has been the wine columnist for The Vancouver Sun.
 The twice-weekly column is distributed across Canada through the Postmedia Network to millions of readers.
-In addition, Anthony hosts the BC Food & Wine Radio Show, broadcast in 25 markets across B.C. and available as a podcast on major platforms.
-He launched Gismondionwine.com in 1997, attracting one million monthly users from 114 countries.
-It continues to be a valuable resource full of tasting notes, intelligent wine stories and videos for the trade and consumers.
-Conversations with wine personalities are available on his YouTube Channel.
+He is also the host of the BC Food & Wine Radio Show, which is broadcast in 25 markets across B.C. and available globally as a podcast on all the major platforms.
+He launched Gismondionwine.com in 1997, which now attracts more than one million monthly users from 114 countries.
+It remains a valuable resource, offering tasting notes, insightful wine stories, and videos for the trade and consumers.
+His extensive collection of videos featuring wine personalities is available on the Gismondi on Wine YouTube Channel.